slavniyteo/upgraded-octo-funicular/README.md

-conditioned on the non-exercise of one or more of the rights that are specifically granted under this License.
+the scope of its coverage, prohibits the exercise of, or is conditioned on the non-exercise of one or more of the rights that are specifically granted under this License.
 You may not convey a covered work if you are a party to an arrangement with a third party that is